Weifang: Administration

-Geography and climate
+Geography

 Nearby major cities include Jinan and Zibo to the west, Yantai to the northeast and Qingdao to the southeast.Weifang is high in the south and low in the north.
 The south is a low hilly area with dense forests and rich vegetation.
 Alluvial rivers in the central part form alluvial and alluvial plain areas, and the northern part is the coastal area with vast coastal beaches.
 There are six major rivers such as Wei River and Bailang River flowing through it.

+Climate

 Weifang has a monsoon-influenced, four-season humid continental climate (Köppen Dwa), with hot, humid summers, and cold but dry winters.
 Monthly daily average temperatures range from −2.8 °C in January to 26.3 °C in July, and the annual mean is 12.71 °C. More than 70% of the annual precipitation occurs from June to September, and sunshine is generally abundant year-round.
 A majority of the annual precipitation occurs in July and August alone.
 With monthly percent possible sunshine ranging from 47% in July to 62% in April, the city receives 2,536 hours of bright sunshine annually, sunshine is abundant except during the summer months.